How we select our Charity of the Year

 We encourage everyone in the Firm to engage in fundraising and volunteering activities.

-We have chosen Carers Trust as our Charity of the Year for 2017
+We have chosen Place2Be as our Charity of the Year for 2018

 - Christopher Page, Senior Partner and Chair of the CSR Committee